 Acute encephalopathy caused by salicylism Aspirin and Other Salicylate Poisoning Salicylate poisoning can cause vomiting, tinnitus, confusion, hyperthermia, respiratory alkalosis, metabolic acidosis, and multiple organ failure.
 Diagnosis is clinical, supplemented by measurement... read more , other drugs (eg, valproate), or poisons; viral encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion or occurring as a postinfectious immunologic complication caused by a hypersensitivity reaction... read more or meningoencephalitis

 Illnesses such as idiopathic steatosis of pregnancy and tetracycline liver toxicity may show similar light microscopic findings.

-Outcome is related to the duration of cerebral dysfunction, severity and rate of progression of coma, severity of increased ICP, and degree of blood ammonia elevation.
-Progression from stage I to higher stages is likely when the initial blood ammonia level is > 100 μg/dL (> 60 μmol/L) and the PT is ≥ 3 sec longer than that of the control.
+Outcome is related to the duration of cerebral dysfunction, severity and rate of progression of coma, severity of increased intracranial pressure, and degree of blood ammonia elevation.
+Progression from stage I to higher stages is likely when the initial blood ammonia level is > 100 mcg/dL (> 60 mcmol/L) and the prothrombin time is ≥ 3 seconds longer than that of the control.

 Prognosis for survivors usually is good, and recurrences are rare.
 However, the incidence of neurologic sequelae (eg, intellectual disability, seizure disorders, cranial nerve palsies, motor dysfunction) is as high as 30% among survivors who developed seizures or decerebrate posturing during illness.